AlbinaGiliazova/HyperskillPythonProjects/README.md

 from you.
 Letter by letter you try to guess it.
 If you fail, you'll be hanged, if you win, you'll survive.

+**HyperCar**

+A website made with Django 2.2, HTML for processing a car service queue.
+Users can get tickets for three types of service.
+Workers can process these tickets.
+The next ticket is shown according to priority rules.
+The Django files that were not modified are not included here.

 **HyperNews**

 A website made with Django 2.2, HTML, CSS, JSON which can show to a user the news